thelonecrouton/bcrbidbot/README.md

 9. When you have entered your preferences, click Bid!
 10. You can change your scheduled bid time/amount, just click Bid! again afterwards to queue the new bid.

+IMPORTANT NOTE:

+bcrbidbot will attemp to send the BTC amount THAT IS IN THE AMOUNT FIELD AT THE TIME THE BID IS MADE.
+So if you schedule a bid of 0.1 BTC, but later change that amount in the entry box to 10 BTC before the bid is made, 10 BTC is what will get bid!
+Future versions might 'lock' the bid at the amount in the box at the time the bid button is clicked, this version DOES NOT.

 License